oresat/oresat-linux/docs/images.rst

 Notes about all images
 ----------------------

-- All use Debian with the TI 4.19 kernel.
+- All images use Debian with the TI 4.19 kernel.
 - All images have the user oresat with password temppwd.
 - Root login over ssh is disabled.
 - The CPU freqency governor is set to powersave (300Mhz on AM335x) on boot